CraryPrimitiveMan/awesome-with-star/awesome/gbdev_awesome-gbdev.md

 - [The Game Boy, a hardware autopsy](https://www.youtube.com/playlist?list=PLu3xpmdUP-GRDp8tknpXC_Y4RUQtMMqEu).
 - [The Ultimate Game Boy Talk](https://media.ccc.de/v/33c3-8029-the_ultimate_game_boy_talk).
-- [Emulation of Nintendo Game Boy](https://github.com/Baekalfen/PyBoy/blob/master/PyBoy.pdf) - Overview of the Game Boy hardware with the perspective of building an emulator. :star:231
+- [Emulation of Nintendo Game Boy](https://github.com/Baekalfen/PyBoy/blob/master/PyBoy.pdf) - Overview of the Game Boy hardware with the perspective of building an emulator. :star:235

 > #### Disambiguation
 >
->Although this documentation is focused on the original (1989) Game Boy (DMG), the *Game Boy Color* (GBC) and *Super Game Boy* (SGB) are very similar systems, with few important distinctions, such as:
+>Although this documentation is focused on the original (1989) Game Boy (DMG), the *Game Boy Color* (GBC) and *Super Game Boy* (SGB) are very similar systems, with a few important distinctions, such as:
 >
 >- Different hardware specifications
 >- Specific hardware and software features